OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/asset_pipeline.md

 example, extracting images and materials into a representation that can be further tweaked by your artists or rigging (create) an entity from the meshes present in the asset.
-In The Machinery, we provide full control over how data enters the engine and what data-processing steps that get executed, allowing technical artists to better optimize content and setup custom, game-specific asset pipelines.
+In The Machinery, we provide full control over how data enters the engine and what data-processing steps that get executed, allowing technical artists to better optimize content and set up custom, game-specific asset pipelines.

 This is handled through [*Creation Graphs*]({{base_url}}creation_graphs/concept.html).
 A *Creation Graph* is essentially a generic framework for processing arbitrary data on the CPUs and GPUs, exposed through a graph front-end view.
 While we can